Melbourne African Traditional Ensemble

 Manal Younus and the JAzmaris

 This thrilling new collaboration crosses borders, generations and artistry.
-The JAzmaris, Ethiopian jazz musicians Daniel Seifu (keyboard), Solomon Sisay (saxophone), Yoseph Bekele (bass) and Zelalem Negatu (drums) come together with young Eritrean poet Manal Younus to tell stories through music and spoken word.
+The JAzmaris, Ethiopian jazz musicians Daniel Seifu (keyboard), Solomon Sisay (saxophone), Sonu Sangameswaran (bass) and Zelalem Negatu (drums) come together with young Eritrean poet Manal Younus to tell stories through music and spoken word.
 The sounds are inspired by great voices from both countries, such as Yemane Barya and Mahmoud Ahmed, and the words are inspired by everything it means to be African and of the diaspora.

 This new work explores ancestry, family, freedom, divide, community and self-love.
 It will take you on a journey which to some might feel familiar, and to others, an opportunity to take a glimpse into another world.